PierreMatterne/stable-prompter/README.md

 ## Tech

 For this project, I used code that can run locally without server, vue.js or even nodes.js.
+So you can download it, and double-click on index.html, and voilà! it works.